MustaphaMiah/Revision-/NOTES.md

 ```
 You can use CSS @keyframes to change the color of a button in its hover state.

-Here's an example of changing the colour of an image on hover:
+Here's an example of changing the background colour of the button element on hover:

 ```
 <style>